Deep low-frequency radio observations of Abell 2256 II: The ultra-steep spectrum radio halo

 In Fig.\,\ref{halo_Xray}, we compare the X-ray morphology of the cluster with that of radio emission at 675\,MHz (top panel) and 144\,MHz (bottom panel).
 The radio halo emission at 675 and 144\,MHz largely follows the X-ray surface brightness distribution.
 In both radio and X-ray, the main component is elongated along the southeast-northwest direction.
 Radio emission from the halo extends over the entire region of the detected X-ray emission.

-As shown in see Figs.\,\ref{halo_Xray} and \ref{unsharp} left panels, the innermost bright halo core (P1) coincides with the bright X-ray emission in the main component.
+From Figs.\,\ref{halo_Xray} and \ref{unsharp}, it is evident that the innermost bright halo core (P1) coincides with the bright X-ray emission in the main component.
 Within P1, there are two X-ray peaks but none of them coincides with the halo peak in the radio.
 This suggests that the main component core does not coincides with the peak in the radio halo core.
 Radio emission from the subcomponent is dominated by three bright radio sources (A, B, and C).
 Deep X-ray studies provide evidence for five discontinuities in X-ray surface brightness: three cold fronts (CF1, CF2, and CF3) and two shock fronts \citep{Ge2020,Breuer2020}.
 These discontinuities (except the north-west shock front) are labeled in Fig.\,\ref{halo_Xray}.